IMPORTANT - Protecting Tokens

 Hinkal contract address (copied from Etherscan or a dApp)

-Proxy address from Receive → Proxy Address screen.
+Public address from Receive → Copy Public address

 Scenario 3 — Someone sends to the contract address